Levying fines and feeling fine, Nick Vannett ready for larger role with Seahawks

 A troublesome back issue fixed, the third-year player out of Ohio State says he's ready to

 Nick Vannett isn’t the oldest guy in the Seahawks’ tight end room.
 That honor falls to free agent signee Ed Dickson.

 But he is, despite having played in just 24 games in two seasons with six starts, suddenly the leader of the Seahawks’ tight end corps, the only one on the roster who has played in a game for Seattle (unless you count the two snaps Tyrone Swoopes got last season).

-And when Luke Willson and Jimmy Graham departed via free agency in the offseason, they also left Vannett with a most important task — serving as the arbiter of the tight end group’s elaborate structure for levying fines to each other for any number of offenses.
+And when Luke Willson and Jimmy Graham departed via free agency in the offseason, they also left Vannett with a most important task — as the arbiter of the tight end group’s elaborate structure for levying fines on each other for any number of offenses.

 As Vannett explained it recently, anyone in the tight end room (including position coach Pat McPherson) can be hit with what is called a “homeland fine” if they are caught wearing clothing related to their school or hometown or state.
-There’s also an Uncle Rico fine (named for the fictional character in Napoleon Dynamite) if someone veers off topic to start talking about their school days or something similar (Vannett says McPherson has been the one most often convicted of this offense).
+There’s also an Uncle Rico fine (named for the fictional character in Napoleon Dynamite) if someone veers off topic to start talking about their school days or something similar (Vannett says McPherson has been the one most guilty of this offense).

 Most Read Sports Stories